-How Agile Teams Use Fibonacci to Estimate Story Points
+How to Use the Fibonacci Scale to Estimate Story Points

 We focus on processes to effectively and efficiently develop digital products.
 One of our processes is using Agile Development, which includes using Agile Story Points to assign a common definition to the effort required to complete tasks.